Soliton decomposition of the Box-Ball System: Preliminaries and results

 and in particular they are determined by $(\rho_k)_k$. \end{theorem}

-So the above theorems describe the speeds explicitly.
-In practice, the speeds $v_k$ can be computed by truncating $\rho$ (replace $\rho_k$ by $0$ for large $k$), and solving these finite recursions for $w$, $\alpha$, $s$ and finally $v$.
-For i.i.d.\ initial conditions, one can find $\alpha_k$ explicitly in terms of the density $\lambda$ by computing partition functions~\cite{FG18}, substitute the equation for $\rho$ into that for $w$, then compute $s$ and $v$.
-Using this and the above theorem, we have produced the simulations shown in Figs.~\ref{fig:speeds1} and~\ref{fig:speeds2} as well as that of the first page.

-System~\eqref{eq:hspeedseq} comes from the following.
-When a $k$-soliton is isolated, it advances by $k$ units, and when it encounters an $m$ soliton, the encounter causes it to advance $2m$ extra units if $m<k$ or be delayed by $2$ time steps if $m>k$.
-The term $\orho_m |v_k-v_m|$ gives the frequency of such encounters as seen from a $k$-soliton.

-In system~\eqref{eq:hspeedexplicit}, $w_k$ is the density of $k$-slots per excursion (see below), $\alpha_k$ is the density of $k$-solitons per $k$-slot, $s_k$ is the average size of the head of a $k$-soliton, $k-m$ is the number of $m$-slots in the head of a $k$-soliton, and the factor $\frac{1}{w_k}$ is the probability that a typical $k$-soliton is free to move (see \S\ref{sec:speeds} for details).
+In system~\eqref{eq:hspeedexplicit}, $w_k$ is the density of $k$-slots per excursion (see \S\ref{sub:components} for the definition of $k$-slot), $\alpha_k$ is the density of $k$-solitons per $k$-slot, $s_k$ is the average size of the head of a $k$-soliton, $k-m$ is the number of $m$-slots in the head of a $k$-soliton, and the factor $\frac{1}{w_k}$ is the probability that a typical $k$-soliton is free to move (see \S\ref{sec:speeds} for details).